ImRohitSingh/oauth2/README.md

 ### Notes

 In an ideal scenario:
-> * **refresh_token** will have a longer validity, after which a new token can be generated using the first endpoint.
+> * **refresh_token** will have a longer validity, after which a new token can be generated using the first endpoint
-> * **access_token** will have a much lesser validity, after which the second endpoint can be used to generate a new token.
+> * **access_token** will have a much lesser validity, after which the second endpoint can be used to generate a new token

 ## Endpoint Details
 endpoints | security type